What is Listening?

-If listening between different levels of the organisation is proper then there’s a chance of fewer errors in communication that improves the accuracy of information. which results in a reduction in time loss thereby reducing the cost.
+If listening between different levels of the organization is proper then there’s a chance of fewer errors in communication which improves the accuracy of information. which results in a reduction in time loss thereby reducing the cost.

 Effective listening helps in providing the proper and appropriate feedback according to the analysis of the information.

 We have discussed here the types of listening which are commonly used: